JiajunMeng/jiajunmeng.github.io/_pages/about.md

 Hi!
 I am Jiajun Meng (孟嘉俊), a third-year Ph.D. student at the School of Economics and Management, Beihang University.
 I received my B.S. in Information Management and Information Systems from Beihang University in 2024.

-My research focuses on quantitative marketing and the marketing–operations interface, particularly online platforms and AI applications in business.
+My research focuses on quantitative marketing and the marketing–operations interface, with emphases on online platforms and AI-driven business applications.
 I also study topics in microeconomics and industrial organization, including consumer search and behavioral economics.
 I use analytical and game-theoretic modeling in my research.